fernandagil/ms1-nonnapepita-restaurant/TESTING.md

   - This was solved by using the align-self-center class from Bootstrap.

 - While testing the site on Firefox, the headings in the **Menu Page** seemed to have a white overlay/background.
-  - This was solved by removing an unnecessary div container
+  - This was solved by removing an unnecessary div container.

 [Go back to README.md file](README.md).